 Allegations may relate to poor practice where an adult's or another young person's behaviour is inappropriate and may be causing concern/harm to a child.
-In the application of this policy, poor practice and low level concerns includes any behaviour bringing the game into disrepute of a child protection nature or contravening any Basketball England policy or guidance, infringing an individuals' rights and/or is a failure to fulfil the highest standards of care.
+In the application of this policy, poor practice and low-level concerns includes any behaviour bringing the game into disrepute of a child protection nature or contravening any Basketball England policy or guidance, infringing an individuals' rights and/or is a failure to fulfil the highest standards of care.

-Examples of poor practice and low-level concerns
+Examples of poor practice and low-level concerns:

 - Use of excessive, physical or humiliating punishments. - Being over friendly with a young person and/or having favourites.
-This includes engaging with under 18's on personal social media platforms or through private communication channels such as Whatsapp. - Using images of young people in a way which contravenes BE or club policy - Failure to act when you witness possible abuse or bullying. - Being unaware of or breaching any Basketball England policy such as the Code of Ethics and Conduct. - Spending excessive amounts of time alone with young people away from others. - Inviting or allowing young people into your home where they will be alone with you. - Engaging in rough, physical or sexually provocative activity, including horseplay. - Allowing or engage in any form of inappropriate touching; this includes any physical contact which to a bystander appears inappropriate. - Allowing young people to use inappropriate language unchallenged. - Making sexually suggestive comments even in fun. - Reducing a person to tears as a form of control. - Allowing allegations made by a young person to go unchallenged, unrecorded or not acted upon. - Doing things of a personal nature for young people that they can do for themselves. - Sharing a bedroom with a young person you are not related to, even with parental permission. - Failing to meet the basic needs of children such as not allowing them to hydrate or not adhering to risk assessments put in place for their safety.
+This includes engaging with under 18's on personal social media platforms or through private communication channels such as WhatsApp. - Using images of young people in a way which contravenes BE or club policy - Failure to act when you witness possible abuse or bullying. - Being unaware of or breaching any Basketball England policy such as the Code of Ethics and Conduct. - Spending excessive amounts of time alone with young people away from others. - Inviting or allowing young people into your home where they will be alone with you. - Engaging in rough, physical or sexually provocative activity, including horseplay. - Allowing or engage in any form of inappropriate touching; this includes any physical contact which to a bystander appears inappropriate.
+Helpful advice on what constitutes appropriate touch in sport please see the guidance provided by the CPSU - Physical contact and young people in sport | CPSU (thecpsu.org.uk)

+- Allowing young people to use inappropriate language unchallenged. - Making sexually suggestive comments even in fun. - Reducing a person to tears as a form of control. - Allowing allegations made by a young person to go unchallenged, unrecorded or not acted upon. - Doing things of a personal nature for young people that they can do for themselves. • - Sharing a bedroom with a young person you are not related to, even with parental permission. - Failing to meet the basic needs of children such as not allowing them to hydrate or not adhering to risk assessments put in place for their safety.

 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
 Low-level concerns may arise in several ways and from a number of sources.
 For example: suspicion; complaint; or disclosure made by a young person/people, parent or other adult within or outside of the sport; or as a result of vetting checks undertaken.

-Staff and adults need to be educated on, and encouraged to self-refer, where, for example they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards expected by Basketball England.
+Basketball England affiliated members need to be educated on, and encouraged to self-refer, where, for example they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards expected by Basketball England.
 We call this neutral reporting.

 It is crucial that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
 Ensuring they are dealt with effectively should also protect staff from becoming the subject of potential false low-level concerns or misunderstandings.
-Helpful advice on what constitutes appropriate touch in sport please see the guidance provided by the CPSU - Physical contact and young people in sport | CPSU (thecpsu.org.uk)